brothers-DAO/bro-dex/README.md

 **Important note**: The `amount` in case of an Ask, or the product `amount` x `price` (can be computed with `(total-quote)`) in case of a Bid must have been previously transferred to the Order's specific account (can be computed by `(order-account (next-id))`).

+**Account prerequisites**: The `maker` account must already exist in both currencies (base and quote), otherwise the function will fail.

 Returns the OrderID.

 ##### `(take-order)`